hemeryar/explainers/cross_page_window_proxy_policy.md

 The fundamental idea is that if we leverage page isolation we can create a more flexible solution than what exists today using only BrowsingContext groups.

-## Cross-Page-Window-Proxy-Policy as mean for process isolation
+## Cross-Page-Window-Proxy-Policy as a mean for process isolation
 The solution we propose is to add (yet) another header policy, meant for the top level document: Cross-Page-Window-Proxy-Policy.
 It says: _"This page is not interested in communicating synchronously with other pages, unless they're same-origin and have the same policy."_

 </br>